 3 Mobility Devices for Seniors That Improve Safety and Independence

-Helping seniors stay independent can be challenging, especially if your older adult won’t consider a mobility device that keeps them safer and helps them get around.
-California Mobility shares tips for talking about aging in a compassionate way and 3 common mobility devices that increase safety and ease.
+Helping seniors stay independent can be challenging, especially if your older adult won’t consider a mobility device that can keep them safer and help them get around.
+California Mobility shares tips for talking about aging compassionately, along with three standard mobility devices that improve safety and ease.

-Seniors often need help moving around and mobility devices like canes or walkers can keep them safer and more independent for longer.
+Seniors often need help with mobility, and mobility devices such as canes or walkers can help them stay safer and more independent for longer.

-This is a serious issue because according to the National Council on Aging, falls are the leading cause of injuries among older adults.
-Researchers predict that older adults will have 7 deadly falls every hour by 2030.
+This is a serious issue because, according to the National Council on Aging, falls are the leading cause of injuries among older adults.
+Researchers predict that older adults will have seven deadly falls every hour by 2030.

-But as a caregiver, ensuring that your older adult gets the care and support they need to stay safe can be challenging if they resist making helpful changes.
+As a caregiver, ensuring your older adult receives the care and support they need to stay safe can be challenging when they resist making helpful changes.

-We share why approaching the topic of aging with compassion is so important, 3 mobility devices that help seniors stay independent, and why it’s helpful to first check with their doctor and insurance plan.
+We share why approaching aging with compassion is essential, three mobility devices that help seniors stay independent, and why it’s helpful to first check with their doctor and insurance plan.

 Convincing someone to use a mobility device can be a challenge, but a little compassion and listening can go a long way.

-When discussing mobility issues with older adults, it’s important to realize that the fear of aging is very real.
+When discussing mobility issues with older adults, it’s essential to realize that the fear of aging is very real.
 It can prevent a normally rational person from accepting the help they need.

 Many older individuals fear losing their independence.
-Being told that they need help can be a blow to their pride, so it’s important to take a tactful and gentle approach.
+Being told they need help can be a blow to their pride, so it’s essential to take a tactful, gentle approach.

-Instead of openly confronting your older adult and demanding that they make changes, arrange a heart-to-heart conversation in a calm, non-judgmental setting.
+Instead of openly confronting your older adult and demanding changes, arrange a heart-to-heart conversation in a calm, nonjudgmental setting.

 Let them know that even though they may need help getting around, they’re still the same person they have always been.

 Safely aging in place is possible for many seniors.
-These 3 common mobility devices can make it easier for seniors to get around and stay independent.
+These three standard mobility devices can help seniors get around more easily and remain independent.

 1. Canes and walkers